ducksouplab/ducksoup/README.md

 The first option is good enough to work, and one may prefer it to have a simple installation process but with package manager versions of GStreamer and Go.

-The second option relies on the `ducksouplab/debian-gstreamer` base image, managed in a [separate repository](https://github.com/ducksouplab/docker-gstreamer), with the advantage of coming with a recompiled GStreamer (enabling nvidia nvcodec plugin), opencv and dlib, and possibly more recent versions of GStreamer and Go.
+The second option relies on the `ducksouplab/debian-gstreamer` base image, managed in a [separate repository](https://github.com/ducksouplab/docker-gstreamer), with the advantage of coming with a recompiled GStreamer (enabling NVIDIA enabled nvcodec plugin), opencv and dlib, and possibly more recent versions of GStreamer and Go.

 In this project, we use `ducksouplab/debian-gstreamer` as a base for: